Stop Scrolling. Start Doing

 The "Most Romantic" lists are written by people who haven't been on a real date since the Blackberry was in style.
 They all recommend the same three places: the one with the white tablecloths, the one with the skyline view, and the one that requires a non-refundable deposit just to sit in a chair.

-The truth: You are being sold Generic Intimacy.
+You are being sold Generic Intimacy.

 When you pick a place based on a "Romantic" list, you aren't making a choice; you’re following a script.
 Every other couple in that room is doing the exact same thing.
 You’re all sitting in the same lighting, eating the same "molten lava cake," and having the same hushed, awkward conversations because the room is too quiet to actually breathe in.
-This isn't a connection; it’s an audition.
-You’re so focused on the performance of a date that you’ve forgotten to actually talk to the person sitting across from you.

-If you want to actually impress someone, stop trying to buy "romance" and start leading the way.
+If you want to actually impress someone, stop being a consumer of "Romance" and start leading the way.

 The "Action" Advantage: A date where you do something beats a date where you just stare at each other every time.
 Use the Activity mode to find a coordinate that creates a shared memory, not just a shared credit card statement.